4 of South Australia’s waterfall-worthy national parks

 Follow the path that leads to the waterfall, but watch your footing if you step on the stones near its base – they can be slippery.

-Cleland Conservation Park is home to seven waterfalls and you can usually get up-close and personal with three of these including First Falls at Waterfall Gully – the grand-daddy of them all.
+Cleland National Park is home to seven waterfalls and you can usually get up-close and personal with three of these including First Falls at Waterfall Gully – the grand-daddy of them all.

 Second Falls is a lot smaller than First Falls, but it’s still breathtaking.
 Sit on the stone bench and enjoy the views from afar or head down the path and let the kids splash at its base in their gumboots.